Golden-olive woodpecker

-The golden-olive woodpecker (Colaptes rubiginosus) is a species of bird in subfamily Picinae of the woodpecker family Picidae.
-It is found from Mexico south and east through Panama, in every mainland South American country except Chile, Paraguay, and Uruguay, and in Trinidad and Tobago.
+The golden-olive woodpecker (Colaptes rubiginosus) is a species of bird in the subfamily Picinae of the woodpecker family Picidae.
+It is found from Mexico south and east through Panama, in every mainland South American country except Chile, Paraguay, and Uruguay, and Trinidad and Tobago.

 Taxonomy and systematics

 The golden-olive woodpecker was originally described as the "brown woodpecker" (Picus rubiginosus).
-It was later placed in genus Piculus but since about 2007 has been moved into Colaptes by taxonomic systems.
+It was later placed in the genus Piculus but since about 2007 has been moved into Colaptes by taxonomic systems.

 The International Ornithological Committee (IOC) and BirdLife International's Handbook of the Birds of the World assign these 18 subspecies to the golden-olive woodpecker: